+Bailey seemed to panic at this.
 “Well I don’t know.
-Maybe his Orb wasn’t working or something.”
+Maybe he broke his Orb during his detonation or something.”
 But Bailey’s attention turned from Rabastan to Emily.
 Harry turned to look as well and saw that Emily’s hair was changing colour, getting brighter and turning curly.
 Her face too was getting paler and she seemed to be growing taller.
 “Shame,” Bailey said looking at the woman he had called Felicia.
 “I rather liked that look.”
 But before Harry could get a better look at the changed woman, he was once again thrown out of the memory and next thing he knew, he was back in the interrogation room, Neville standing next to him and Bailey sitting at the table, red faced and sweaty from forcing Harry out of his mind.

 Previous Chapter Next Chapter